Mortgage

 20236.82%7.79%6.09%

-Mortgage originations dropped off dramatically as rates rose from their 2021 historic lows to their highest point in nearly 20 years.
+Mortgage originations dropped off dramatically as rates rose from their 2021 historic lows to their highest point in 20 years.
 In fact, mortgage originations totaled $2.75 trillion in 2022, compared with $4.51 trillion in 2021.
 Originations continued to drop in 2023 to $1.50 trillion.
-Through the first half of 2024, their pace rebounded slightly, with $777 billion worth of originations, compared with $717 billion in the first half of 2023.
+However, origination rose to $1.69 trillion in 2024 — a 12.9% increase from the previous year.

 At $4.51 trillion, 2021 saw the largest annual origination volume in any year for which we have data.
 Historically low rates that year meant that borrowers could take out bigger loans for similar monthly payments, and it also drew many people to refinance their existing mortgages.

 Origination volume was also elevated in the years leading up to the housing market crash and Great Recession of the late 2000s, with subprime borrowers with credit scores below 620 taking up an unusually large share of the new debt.
 Subprime borrowing as a share of origination volume peaked in 2006 at 13.6%, while super-prime borrowers with scores of at least 720 held their smallest share that year (53.5%).
-In the first half of 2024, subprime borrowers comprised 3.5% of all people who originated a mortgage.
-Super-prime borrowers, on the other hand, made up 80.5% of those who got a mortgage.
+In 2024, subprime borrowers comprised 3.6% of all people who originated a mortgage.
+Super-prime borrowers, on the other hand, made up 80.3% of those who got a mortgage.

-Prices have since come down nationally but remain elevated and at near-record highs in some areas.
+Prices have since come down by $14,800 nationally but remain elevated and at or above highs in some areas.

-According to the Federal Reserve Bank of New York as of the second quarter of 2024, 3.35% of mortgage debt was delinquent by 30 days or more, while 0.57% was seriously delinquent by 90 days or more.
-While that’s up from the same period last year, the percentage of mortgage debt that’s delinquent remains on par with what it was before the pandemic, and the share that’s seriously delinquent remains near record lows.
+According to the Federal Reserve Bank of New York, 0.70% of all mortgage debt as of Q4 2024 was seriously delinquent by 90 days or more.
+Although this percentage has increased compared to the same period last year, the percentage of mortgage debt that’s seriously delinquent is still lower than it was before the pandemic.

-Like serious delinquencies, foreclosures also remain rare, though they’re more common than during the height of the pandemic, when they were at historic lows.
-Through the first half of 2024, 91,360 individuals had a new foreclosure appear on their credit reports.
-If this trend continues, 2024 will likely end with more new foreclosures than any year since 2020.
-That said, context is key, and foreclosures in the first half of 2024 are lower than in the first half of any year starting in 2019 and going back to 2003 (the earliest year for which LendingTree has data).
+Like serious delinquencies, foreclosures also remain rare, though they’re more common than during the height of the pandemic when they were at historic lows.
+In 2024, there were 174,100 new foreclosures reported on individuals’ credit reports, marking the highest number of new foreclosures since 2019.
+However, it’s important to keep things in perspective: Foreclosures in 2024 are still lower than in any year from 2003 (the earliest year for which LendingTree has data) through 2019.

 As discussed, 2021 saw a huge surge in the total volume of dollars originated as mortgage debt, and a historically high proportion of that went to super-prime borrowers who were able to lock in at or near record-low mortgage rates.
-For this reason, the numbers of delinquencies and foreclosures haven’t dramatically increased relative to before the pandemic.
+For this reason, the number of delinquencies and foreclosures hasn’t dramatically increased compared to before the pandemic.
 And they’re unlikely to do so, even in the face of economic headwinds like persistent inflation and a weakening labor market.

 Number of new foreclosures